A Peek Into The Markets: US Stock Futures Down, Dow Futures Fall Over 100 Points

 Pre-open movers

 U.S. stock futures traded lower in early pre-market trade.
-The Chicago PMI for November will be released at 9:45 a.m.
-ET.
-New York Federal Reserve Bank President John Williams is set to speak in New York at 9:00 a.m.
+Data on motor vehicle sales for November will be released today.
+New York Federal Reserve Bank President John Williams is set to speak in New York at 10:00 a.m.
 ET.

-Oil prices traded lower as Brent crude futures fell 0.89 percent to trade at $58.98 per barrel, while US WTI crude futures slipped 1.46 percent to trade at $50.70 a barrel.
-The Baker Hughes North American rig count report for the recent week is schedule for release at 1:00 p.m.
-ET.
+Oil prices traded higher as Brent crude futures rose 2.5 percent to trade at $63.23 per barrel, while US WTI crude futures gained 2.4 percent to trade at $54.22 a barrel.

 A Peek Into Global Markets

-European markets were lower today, with the Spanish Ibex Index falling 0.43 percent, STOXX Europe 600 Index dropping 0.58 percent and German DAX 30 index declined 0.65 percent.
-The UK's FTSE index was trading lower by 0.69 percent, while French CAC 40 Index fell 0.53 percent.
+European markets were lower today, with the Spanish Ibex Index falling 0.80 percent, STOXX Europe 600 Index declining 0.37 percent and German DAX 30 index dropped 0.64 percent.
+The UK's FTSE index was trading lower by 0.65 percent, while French CAC 40 Index fell 0.48 percent.

-In Asian markets, Japan’s Nikkei Stock Average rose 0.40 percent, Hong Kong’s Hang Seng Index gained 0.21 percent, China’s Shanghai Composite Index climbed 0.81 percent and India’s BSE Sensex climbed 1.27 percent.
+In Asian markets, Japan’s Nikkei Stock Average fell 2.39 percent, Hong Kong’s Hang Seng Index gained 0.29 percent, China’s Shanghai Composite Index climbed 0.42 percent and India’s BSE Sensex slipped 0.29 percent.

 Broker Recommendation

-Analysts at JP Morgan downgraded Cree, Inc. (NASDAQ: CREE) from Neutral to Underweight.
+Analysts at KeyBanc downgraded Owens-Illinois Inc (NYSE: OI) from Sector Weight to Underweight.

 Breaking News

-- GameStop Corp.
-(NYSE: GME) reported better-than-expected earnings for its third quarter, but lowered its full-year profit outlook.
+- HD Supply Holdings Inc (NASDAQ: HDS) reported better-than-expected earnings for its third quarter.

-- Ambarella Inc (NASDAQ: AMBA) reported better-than-expected results for its third quarter on Thursday.
+- Conn's Inc (NASDAQ: CONN) reported upbeat earnings for its third quarter, while sales missed estimates.

-- PVH (NYSE: PVH) reported upbeat earnings for its third quarter, while sales missed estimates.
-The company raised its FY18 earnings guidance.
+- Toll Brothers Inc (NYSE: TOL) reported stronger-than-expected earnings for its fourth quarter.

-- VMware, Inc. (NYSE: VMW) reported stronger-than-expected results for its third quarter and raised its FY19 guidance.
+- RH (NYSE: RH) reported stronger-than-expected earnings for its third quarter and raised FY18 guidance.

 Posted-In: A Peek Into The Markets US Stock FuturesNews Eurozone Futures Global Pre-Market Outlook Markets